UTL

 template <class T> constexpr T absdiff(T a, T b) noexcept;

-// Indicator functions
+// Power functions

 // Sequence operations